shrestharonish/shrestharonish/README.md

 ## Hi Everyone, I am Ronish Shrestha 👋
-### I am a Frontend Developer, Designer and Machine Learning Enthusiasts
+### I am a Frontend Developer, Designer and ML Enthusiasts

 Here are some ideas to get you started: